mhilmiasyrofi/mhilmiasyrofi.github.io/_pages/deluca.md

 And maybe, one day, life will lead us back here... not because we planned it, but because the path decided so ✨

+For now, distance has its own place too, like silence between notes, or space between pillars.
+It doesn’t erase what’s there, it just holds it differently.

 <br/>
 <br/>